mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/storyboard/README.md

 #### 2.2 Set User Objectives & Goals:

-1.To let user sense the real world systems and let them go through the practical systems by utilizing their theoretical knowledge.<br>
-1.The end-user will be able to describe the concept of conversion of binary signal to a Polar RZ or NRZ digital signal (Line Coding).<br>
+1.The user will be able to describe the concept of conversion of binary signal to a Polar RZ or NRZ digital signal (Line Coding).<br>
-2.The end-user will be able to generate a Polar RZ and NRZ digital signal out of a binary sequence given.<br>
+2.The user will be able to generate a Polar RZ and NRZ digital signal out of a binary sequence given.<br>
-3.The end-user will be able to compare between Polar RZ and NRZ digital signal on the basis of their characteristics.<br>
+3.The user will be able to compare between Polar RZ and NRZ digital signal on the basis of their characteristics.<br>

 #### 2.3 Set the Pathway Activities: